 I talk with other moms about their family’s sleep problems and obstacles.
 You quickly realize you’re not alone praying every night to make it through without your child waking up.

 So I set out to find out what the local experts recommend.
 Every child is different, but the advice doesn’t waiver too much.

-She says parents should prepare for a transition from the crib to a bed at around age 3, but it could happen sooner.
+Dr. Tracy Lim, a pediatrician with the Cleveland Clinic Children’s Pediatric Institute and the Cleveland Clinic’s Pediatric Sleep Disorders Center, says parents should prepare for a transition from the crib to a bed at around age 3, but it could happen sooner.